Paul Cousturier

 Paul Jean François Cousturier (14 April 1849 – 27 July 1921) was governor of French Guinea, 2 November 1900 to 28 September 1904.

 After his retirement, he became a well-known botanist.

 Early years

 Paul Cousturier was born on 14 April 1849 in Montereau, Seine-et-Marrte.

-His brother Edmond Cousturier was a painter and art critic, who married the artist Lucie Cousturier on 6 January 1901.
+His brother Edmond Cousturier was an illustrator and art critic, who married the artist Lucie Cousturier on 6 January 1901.

 Paul Cousturier entered the colonial administration in August 1885.

 On 16 August 1885 he was appointed Chief of the Administrative Secretariat of the French Establishments in the Gulf of Guinea under Noël Ballay.

 On 24 October 1887 Cousturier was named sous-chef of the interior of the colony, where he introduced the colonial administration.
 He followed Ballay to Rivières du Sud, and with him explored the Conakry region, where the city of Conakry was established in 1889.
 He assisted Ballay in delimiting the boundary between Rivières du Sud and Sierra Leone.